-Our students achieve significant and permanent gains through our patented, research-based model that builds strong roots in the five areas outlined by the National Reading Panel:
+Students achieve significant and permanent gains by building strong roots in the five areas outlined by the National Reading Panel:

 We improve reading comprehension by developing fluent, automatic decoding skills.
-Phonemic and sound-symbol association exercises are exactly what Dr Sally Shaywitz recommends for struggling readers: rhyming, sound match beginning, sound match end, sound match middle, blending and segmentation.
-The phonics (sound-symbol association) instruction builds understanding of the alphabet principle through exercises that address letter to sound mapping, consonant and vowel blends , diphthongs, spelling conventions and word building.
+Phonemic and sound-symbol association exercises are exactly what Dr Sally Shawitz recommends for struggling readers: rhyming, sound match beginning, sound match end, sound match middle, blending, segmentation etc. The phonics (sound-symbol association) instruction builds understanding of the alphabet principle through exercises that address letter to sound mapping, consonant and vowel blends , diphthongs, spelling conventions and word building.

-In this blending exercise the student hears four different phonemes and then chooses the correct word.
+In this blending exercise the student hears four different phonemes (speech sounds) and then chooses the correct word.

-In this word building exercise, the student hears the target word “rub” and then uses the mouse to drag and drop the letter into the gold bubbles to build the word.
+In this word building exercise, the student hears the target word and then uses the mouse to drag the letter into the gold bubbles to build the word.
 This exercise is an example of segmentation and is one of our phonological awareness exercises.